jordanwauran/easyres/README.md

 # EasyRes: An AI-Powered Resume builder

 **Overview:**
-Welcome to the AI-Powered Resume Builder!
+Welcome to EasyRes, an AI-Powered Resume Builder!
 This online application leverages advanced artificial intelligence algorithms to assist users in crafting professional and impactful resumes.
 Whether you're a fresh graduate, a seasoned professional, or transitioning careers, our tool simplifies the resume-building process, ensuring you present your skills and experience in the best possible light.

 **Features:**
 AI-Driven Content Suggestions: Get personalized recommendations for skills, job descriptions, and accomplishments based on your career goals and experience.